sutariachintan/about.liveplant.io/roadmap.markdown

 - Play music and have users be able to change music (perhaps public domain music?)
 - [Ilumi light](http://ilumi.co/) that users can change the color of.

+## Future Ideas for Improved Engagement:

+### Non-action prompts

+- Should be able to create prompts that trigger voting but is not related to a plant action.
+Examples could be:
+  - What should the plan be named?
+  - What do you estimate the height of the plant to be next week?
+  - Who loves the plant the most? (by Country)

+### Competitiveness

+- Organize 2+ live plans and arbitrarily define teams using a heading above the plant.
+The teams would compete with each other on the growth of their plant.
+Prompts for action could be:
+  - Vote to provide water to your plant or block water access to competitor plant.
+You can only have 1.
+  - Vote to provide water to competitor plant or block water access to your plant.
+You can only have 1.
+  - Change team name.
+  - Change opponent team name.

+### RPG Mode

+- Develop a frame work for creating prompts and vote actions.
+Actions can be related to the website or the plant.
+Users can submit the prompts and choose what the options are.
+Users can vote which prompts will come up for the voting agenda (first you vote to put something to a vote, then you actually vote on it).
+Certain elements of the site should be available as options for voting.
+Examples include:
+  - Change a CSS element
+  - Change the page title
+  - Change the font
+  - Change the name of the plant

 [getting-started]: /getting-started/
 [submit a ticket]: https://github.com/liveplant/about.liveplant.io/issues/new